-What do I need to make Spanish Chicken and Rice?
+What do I need to know to make Spanish Chicken and Rice?

 - Saffron is expensive, but a little bit will last you FOREVER.
 For reasonably priced saffron, check out Trader Joes.

 - I use a 3 inch deep, stove top pan.
 While not authentic to this dish, it works GREAT.
 I bought mine at HomeGoods for around $12.